junzis/pyModeS/docs/migration.md

   of `modes live`.
 - **Simplified network flag.** `--network HOST:PORT` replaces `--source net --connect HOST PORT DATATYPE`.
-Only the Mode-S Beast binary format is supported; point at dump1090's port 30005 (or the equivalent beast port on your feed).
+Only the Mode-S Beast binary format is supported; use the configured Beast port on your feed.
 - **Firehose default.** `modes live` writes JSON lines to stdout by default — pipe to `jq`, redirect to a file, or stream into a parquet writer.